 I’ve been experimenting with toned and textured papers, looking for what works best for my type of work.
 I definitely like the toned papers, both gray and tan, however these papers are smooth, and quickly lose their tooth as it fills with medium.
 Textured paper on the other hand, can hold much more medium as it resembles very fine sand paper, and thus allows for the addition of many more layers of medium well after the smooth papers fail.
 Textured paper is available at a cost, but I have experimented with making my own by utilizing Gesso and pumice dust, The Gesso is thinned with water and the pumice is thoroughly mixed in and applied with a roller.
 This worked well, but I found it to be a bit coarse.
 Using Gesso alone produced a satisfactory texture, but more experimentation will be required.

-Well, that about all for now.
+Well, that’s about all for now.
 I’ll try to post a bit more often as time permits.
-I’ll be sure to post about the Farmer’s Market in May.
-Hope to see you there.

 Here are my latest pastel artworks: